shamoosa1/nasa-project/README.md

 # My NASA API Project
 This project involves entering in a date, to which it will return live NASA published on that date.
-Examples of this includes a photo/video, along with an explanation of said photo and/or video.
+Examples of this includes a photo or video, along with an explanation of said photo/video.

 **Link to project:** https://shamshasan0.github.io/NASA-API-Project/